 Remember no current players will make the list, of course as soon as Tom Brady retires he becomes number one.
-Curtis Martin, Randy Moss and Corey Dillon were left off because the shortness of tenure with the Patriots.
+Curtis Martin, Randy Moss, and Corey Dillon were left off because of the shortness of tenure with the Patriots.

 He was All-Pro in 2007 as the leading sacker on a 16-0 team.
 He posted a career-best 12.5 sacks and also caught two touchdown passes as a tight end.

 In fact, in eight seasons with New England, he caught eight passes for eight touchdowns.
 Oh yeah, and he also racked up 48 regular season and nine postseason sacks.

 In seven seasons with the Patriots, he was named an AFL All-Star five times.

 He is a member of the All-Time All-AFL Team and the Patriots’ All-Decade Team for the ’60s.

 He was the unquestioned defensive leader of the Patriots’ Super Bowl teams and had all the intangibles that can’t be measured or found on a stat sheet.
 He was always in position to make a big play, and he seemed to always make them.

 He was a monster on the defensive line, playing tackle and end and doing both well.
 He wasn’t asked to pass rush very often, but when he did, he was great at it.
 He was mostly responsible for disrupting blockers along the offensive line, and for eight years he was one of the best at it.

 With the Patriots trailing 13-10 in the fourth quarter of the 2001 Divisional Playoff vs. Oakland, he nailed a 45-yarder through the driving wind and snow to tie the game—arguably the greatest kick in NFL history.
 He put the finishing touches on a miracle comeback by hitting the game-winner in overtime.